binkley/wrong-place-wrong-time/homebrewery.md

 ---

-### **Outcome 1 &mdash; Heroes of the Hour**
+### **Outcome 1 &mdash; Today's Heroes**

 If the players:
-- Escaped cleanly without stealing
+- Escaped without stealing
+- Did not kill any City Watch
 - Turn in Knickknack alive
-- Present evidence (note and Hat of Disguise)
+- Present evidence (note)

 Then:

-> **Laeral Silverhand**, the Open Lord of Waterdeep, appears &mdash; a tall, robed
+> **Laeral Silverhand**, the Open Lord of Waterdeep, appears &mdash; a tall,
-> figure with long silver hair, seeming both young and old.
-The guards behave
+> robed figure with long silver hair, seeming both young and old.
-> reverently.
+> The guards behave reverently.
 >
 > She sees the black rock and says: <br>
 > “It is Ahghairon’s stone.
-Yes, just a rock &mdash; but our rock.
-We must not
+> Yes, just a rock &mdash; but our rock.
-> forget our origins.”
+> We must not forget our origins.

 She offers thanks, and: